 Once your subject is selected, press Control + I (Win) or Command + I (Mac) to invert the colors of your mask.
 Now, everything except your subject will be covered in the opaque red color.

 To make the selection official, click on the Quick Mask Icon again.
 You can now make whatever edits you need to, depending on your project.

 How To Selectively Invert Colors In Photoshop

-Sometimes you don’t want to invert the color of your entire image, but instead, invert a specific area of your image.
-You can do this by placing a duplicated layer above your original one, inverting the new layer, then selecting and hiding the areas you need to on the original layer.
+Sometimes, you don’t want to invert the color of your entire image but instead invert a specific area of your image.
+You can do this by placing a duplicated layer above your original one, inverting the new layer, and then selecting and hiding the areas you need to on the original layer.